 She then turned her focus to promoting veganism.
 As a result, local schools have now adopted Meatless Mondays and the number of vegan foods available in local shops and restaurants has grown.
 She gives talks, holds brunches, started a vegan meal delivery service and offers cookery courses.
 She is a powerhouse of advocacy!

-It’s not an easy path to take but she says: ‘Even the worst day of doing something is better than the best day of doing nothing.
-It’s more difficult to do nothing.’
+“Even the worst day of doing something is better than the best day of doing nothing.
+It’s more difficult to do nothing.”

 It all began for Akhtar as a child, when she would join her mother to protest pigeon, deer and turkey hunts, travelling long distances along the coast to attend demonstrations.
 When a hunter pulled a knife on her mother, she recalls her mother saying quite calmly, ‘Go ahead, I dare you’.
 Such courage within compassion had a profound effect on Akhtar.

-Akhtar has focused on companion animals, animals in entertainment and the role of animal agriculture in driving climate change.
-She has also looked closely at vivisection.
+Akhtar brings incredible compassion and integrity to her work.
+A leader in the field of animal ethics and neurology, has looked closely at vivisection.
 She argues that animal experiments are largely ineffective because we can’t rely on them to predict human outcomes due to interspecies differences in physiology.
 The questions we should be asking, she says, are: ‘Is animal experimentation the most useful and most effective way to get information today?
 Do animal experiments accurately predict what we are going to find in humans?’
-Akhtar’s work in this area demonstrates that the answer to both of these questions is a resounding no.
+Akhtar’s work in this area demonstrates that the answer to both questions is a resounding no.

-Feeling inspired?
-Then why not learn more about the most compassionate lifestyle there is, and try vegan with us!
-Join our free 31 day email series and find out how to go vegan.
+Feeling inspired by these incredible women?
+Then why not learn more about the how to go vegan most compassionate lifestyle there is, and try vegan with us?